Here, we answer your ISA-related questions to clear up anything you might not be sure about...

 2) Is an ISA the best savings vehicle for a large deposit?

-However, as of April 6, 2016, basic rate taxpayers can earn £1,000 in savings interest a year in ANY savings account tax-free, while higher rate taxpayers can earn £500.
+This allowance means basic rate taxpayers can earn £1,000 in savings interest each year in ANY savings account tax-free.
+Higher rate taxpayers can earn £500.

-As a result, ISAs are no longer quite so attractive.
-BUT it is still worth saving in one as any interest you earn from cash ISAs won't count towards this new personal savings allowance.
+As a result, ISAs are no longer quite so attractive because there are other ways to avoid the tax hit.
+BUT it is still worth saving in a cash ISA as any interest you earn from it won't count towards your personal savings allowance.
 Find out more

 No. If you fail to use your ISA allowance in any tax year, then it will be lost for good.
 The end of the tax year is always on April 5, so you have until this date each year to make the most of your allowance.